 I have always been intrigued by the human condition - the purpose and mystery of existence.
 My quest started at the age of 13 with the practice of yoga.
-This lead onto the study of Ayurvedic medicine - the ancient medicine of India dating back some 5 000 years.
-I studied with Ashvin Barot, who is an Ayurvedic doctor and went on study visits to India and to the colleges and hospitals practicing Ayurvedic medicine there.
+This lead me onto exploring Ayurvedic medicine - the ancient medicine of India dating back some 5 000 years.
+I attended many lectures by Ashvin Barot, who is an Ayurvedic practitioner and I went on study visits to India and to the colleges and hospitals practicing Ayurvedic medicine there.

 The philosophy of Chinese medicine answered further fundamental questions on life and the structure and functioning of the human body.
 I studied Acupuncture at the International College of Oriental Medicine - a full-time 4-year course.
 After completing my thesis I graduated in 1991 and I have been practicing since then in East Sussex and London.
 I am a fully insured member of the British Acupuncture Council.
 The understanding of the philosophy of Acupuncture requires ongoing study and is a life long interest and it is enormous fun to be constantly learning something that interests me.